Effective CV writing for contractors

 This article offers describes the Killer Interview Technique for maximising your chances of interview success and ultimately getting offered the contract.

-How to pass an interview
+How to pass an IT interview - 21 killer tips to get that job

 Common interview mistakes that contractors make